ktsr42/qtb/doc/qtb.md

 bench can execute all tests in the tree or a selected suite, as directed by the path given as a parameter.

-The test bench provides a function to execute all or a certain subtree of all unit tests that are defined.
-QTB will iterate from the root of the tree through all subsuites and execute any test it finds.
+The test bench provides a function to execute all or a certain sub-tree of all unit tests that are defined.
+QTB will iterate from the root of the tree through all sub-suites and execute any test it finds.
 It is a breadth-first execution.

 QTB recognizes certain special node types in the tree that help with